Expedition of Dhu Qarad

-A few days after Muhammad returned Medina from the raid on the Banu Lihyan, a band of armed men of Ghatafan led by Abdur Rahman Uyanah bin Hisn Al-Fazari raided the outskirts of the city; and seized 20 milch camels.
+A few days after Muhammad returned to Medina from the raid on the Banu Lihyan, a band of armed men of Ghatafan led by Abd al-Rahman ibn Uyayna ibn Hisn al-Fazari raided the outskirts of the city; and seized 20 milch camels.
 They also killed the shepherd and took his wife as a captive.

 Expedition

 Background and reason for attack

-According to William Montgomery Watt, Uyaynah b.
-Hisn al-Fazari was annoyed because Muhammad had broken off negotiations with him over the withdrawal of Ghatafan.
+According to William Montgomery Watt, Uyayna ibn Hisn al-Fazari was annoyed because Muhammad had broken off negotiations with him over the withdrawal of Ghatafan.

-Abdur Rahman Uyanah bin Hisn Al-Fazari made a raid, looted the camels, and killed the man who looked after them and kidnapped his wife.
+Abd al-Rahman ibn Uyayna ibn Hisn al-Fazari made a raid, looted the camels, and killed the man who looked after them and kidnapped his wife.
 Salamah ibn al-Akwa was the first to find this out, and he chased after him.
 Muhammad later found out and joined the chase.

 The place by which it was fought is known as Dhu Qarad, a reservoir of water at a day's journey from Madinah.
-According to the majority of scholars, this incident took place three days before the battle of Khaibar.
+According to the majority of scholars, this incident took place three days before the battle of Khaybar.